 Tour the Animal Barns

 There are many barns throughout the grounds at the State Fair.
 From horses, cows, pigs, sheep, and many others, you’ll be able to get up close and personal with countless animals.
-My kids love visiting the horse stables, and seeing the beautiful medal winning horses.
+My kids love visiting the horse stables to see the beautiful, medal winning horses.
 Some of them are huge!
-It is definitely worth a visit to check them out.
+You could easily spend your day just visiting the animals at the fair.
 The barns are open daily from 9 am-8 pm.

 The DNR Building has live insects, snake shows, giant fish in aquariums and best of all, outside in the back there’s a FishIN’ pond for kids to try their luck at fishing.
-Kids and parents register at the table behind the DNR building and then listen to a short talk about fishing tips and safety and then they get to fish!
+Register at the table behind the DNR building and listen to a short talk on fishing tips and safety.
+Then cast your line and see what you catch!
 TIP: be sure to register early, as this is a popular event for ages 5-17.

-Ready to sit back and relax a bit after a long hot day around the fairgrounds?
-Super Cinema has moved to the air-conditioned, Harvest Pavilion, west of the grandstands.
-This year the cinema will show movies throughout the day, including a short documentary about the Lego creations in the Harvest Pavilion.
+Ready to sit back and relax a bit during a long hot day around the fairgrounds?
+The State Fair Cinema is located in the air-conditioned Harvest Pavilion, west of the grandstands.
+This year, the cinema will show movies throughout the day, including a short documentary titled “World of Wheels.”
 Bring your kids and get comfy while you wait for your next burst of energy.
 I’ll be here enjoying my BBQ Pork Split.

 Travel back in time when you and your family visit Pioneer Village!
 Nestled between Machinery Field and the Renewal by Andersen Family Fun park, this little village is straight out of the 1800s.
 Here, you can experience the Opry House, Antique Tractor Exhibit, and demonstration field.
 Want to channel your inner historian?
 Pioneer Village is also home to what researchers say might be the oldest Moline Universal Model E Road Tractor still in existence today!

 Learn about your favorite barnyard animals all in one place!
 Visit Animal Town just east of the Little Hands on the Farm and the Bubble Tower.
 There’s an Interactive Animal Experience with beef and dairy cattle, chickens, goats, draft horses, llamas, rabbits, sheep and swine.
 Stick around for Livestock chats.